 Birds of the Mind

 “I simply wrote what came naturally.”
-Holdstock interview (1993: 100)
+Holdstock interview (Nichols, 1993: 100)

 Holdstock, writing his haunting Fantasy classic Lavondyss (1990), says: “out of allowing these birds to fly through my mind, and create images and links with the characters, I felt that I was touching something quite primitive.
 I enjoyed that sensation” (1993: 106).
 Nevertheless, Holdstock struggled with “that sensation” at times, experiencing depression during the period of its creation, as he describes in an article on “the Mythago Process”: